angela-aciobanitei/andu-movies-stage2/README.md

-# ANDU Popular Movies Stage II
+# Popular Movies Stage II

 Expand on the movies app built in the previous project (Popular Movies Stage I) to create a fully-featured app that will allow users to view and play trailers, read reviews, and mark their favorite movies.